Green, green and dominantly green. If this is all you see in your garden, boring is an understatement. How about adding in more colors in your garden?

 Colors to brighten your evening

-Consider incorporating solar led lights which are highly functional at night but could still add wonderful colors during the daytime. and enhance the beauty of your garden
+Consider incorporating solar LED lights, which are highly functional at night but could still add wonderful colors during the daytime. and enhance the beauty of your garden

 - Plant in layers.
 This gives depth to your garden.